featherwit001/OCaml_99_problems/README.md

 ## 44 Construct Completely Balanced Binary Trees

+all complete balance binary trees with [n] nodes, the balance factor is 0.

 the big problem could be reduced to smaller problem, and it can be 0 elt in the Balanced Binary Trees

+Cartesian product of two sub-trees

+functional programming memoization

+implement print_binary_tree and print_binary_tree with a recursive method and render many sets of point on a Cartesian plane (i.e. the cmd terminal) to print binary trees in form of a graph rather then nested indentation.

+for instance:

+ x          x         x         x         x         x /  \       / \       /  \      / \       / \       / \
+x  x       x x       x  x      x x       x  x      x  x
+ \        /         / \           \        /         / \
+ x        x         x x           x        x         x x

+## 48 Construct Height-Balanced Binary Trees

+all balance binary trees with [h] height

+alse combine left sub-trees wiht right sub-trees

+balance factor is 0 -1 or 1

+## 49 Construct Height-Balanced Binary Trees With a Given Number of Nodes

+Maximum nodes of h height is calculated by formula.

+so many recursive methods for the tree problems:
+Minimum nodes of h height
+Minimum height of n nodes
+Maximum height of n nodes

+hbal_tree_nodes

+all balanced binary tree with `n` nodes which is different form complete binary trees

+reduce the height and nodes by two mutually recursive functions

+	top
+   /   \
+ left  right

+step 1:

+form `n` nodes get the max height and min height

+calculate `n` with each possible height `h`

+step2 : for the combination fo (`n`, `h`) ,have three possible reduced sub-problems

+				   left_h  right_h  nodes
+				   (h - 1) (h - 1) (n - 1)
+the `h` of `top` = (h - 1) (h - 2) (n - 1)
+				   (h - 2) (h - 1) (n - 1)

+step3 : for each combinations of (`left_h`, `right_h`, `n`)

+the left sub-tree nodes plus right sub-tree nodes equals to `n` so just pay attention to left sub-tree nodes

+the left sub-tree nodes is limited by
+	min_left_nodes    and   max_left_nodes
+	 max of                      min of
+	min_nodes left_h        max_nodes left_h
+ n - max_nodes right_h      n - min_nodes right_h

+so we can get the sequences of every possible nodes of left sub tree. now we get the left sub tree's height and nodes such as (left_h, left_n1); (left_h, left_n2) .... ; (left_h, left_na)

+the right sub tree's nodes right_nx can be calculated by n - left_nx thus get the similar combinations :
+		(right_h, right_n1); (right_h, right_n1); .... ; (right_h, right_n1)

+so the sub problems are homologous to the previous question in step 2.

+the whole questions can be solved by reducing the scala of the data, i.e. recursive method.

+optimaization:

+List.rev_append (tr) and @ (not tr) is difference,

+the former could not raise stackover flow but the latter could

+using acc and symmetric is always better than memo using Hashtbl no matter which functions was memoizated.

+thus this question does not have so many overlapping sub-problems.